 Slowly I was able to let myself enter into the light.
 At first my whole body was shaking, in equal parts terrified and blissful, but it gradually lessened.
 I was able, with many tears of joy, to settle into being.
 I clearly know now at an experiential level that we are the light, at the core we are love, we are consciousness it is the same thing.
 I know that fear itself, the desperate fear I was feeling of somehow not being enough or being bad, has never been real.
 Fear is part of the mind ego identity we all cling to, though it feels real there really is no reason for it because the consciousness that animates all of us is love.

 I was told later that the ego/mind is a collective and not all of those dark thoughts were entirely mine.
 I really did have a sense that the more humans who are willing to keep stepping towards light/love the more we shift a collective fear on this earth.
-It felt like that whole process was healing not just for me but on a wider scale.
+It felt like that whole process was healing not just for myself but for the entire collective ego mind.

 The entire retreat was very beautiful, I experienced depths of love I had never felt before and way beyond my previous experience.
 In that place of love I felt connected to everything and a feeling there could never be a sense of not enough or of separation because it was so overwhelmingly whole.